renderedtext/semaphore-docs-new/source/docs/insights/enabling-insights.md

 ---
 layout: post
-title: Enabling Insights
+title: Enabling Test file performance Insights
 category: Insights
 ---

-If you want Semaphore to show Insights on your project, you will need to start by enabling this feature.
+If you want Semaphore to show Test file performance Insights on your project, you will need to start by enabling this feature.

-To enable Insights for your project, follow the **Add-ons** link on the project page.
+To enable Test file performance Insights for your project, follow the **Insights** link on the project page.

 <img src="/docs/assets/img/insights/project_header.png" alt="Add-ons
 feature" class="img-responsive img-bordered">

-Next, click on **Insights**.
+Next, click on **Test file performance**.

 <img src="/docs/assets/img/insights/insights_option.png" alt="Insights
 option" class="img-responsive img-bordered">